yandex-cloud/docs/en/_tutorials/loadtesting-https-pandora.md

          * In the **Autostop** menu, click ![image](../_assets/plus-sign.svg) **Autostop** and enter the following description:
             1. Autostop type: `QUANTILE`.
 Autostop criteria: `75,100ms,10s`.

-               This criterion will stop the test if it takes over 100 milliseconds to process 75% of the requests in a 10-second interval.
+               The criterion stops the test if the 75th percentile exceeds 100 milliseconds for 10 seconds (for 10 seconds, the processing time of 25% of queries exceeds 100 milliseconds).

             1. Autostop type: `INSTANCES`.
 Autostop criteria: `90%,60s`.